 The controller has to be remote-monitored via a network.
-In this network we assign address 11 to the controller, for example.
+In this network we assign address number 3 to the controller.

 The same address must not be used by more than one controller in the same network.

 Requirement to the system unit